teddiebrock/blank-spaces/about.md

 layout: page
 ---

-*How should one be positioned in order to see, in this situation of tensions, resonances, transformations, resistances, and complicities? - Donna Haraway*
+*<center>How should one be positioned in order to see, in this situation of tensions, resonances, <br>transformations, resistances, and complicities?
+<br>-Donna Haraway</center>*

 &nbsp;
-&nbsp;

 My name is Teddie Brock.
-This blog is a cross between a personal research log and scrapbook to help me think / work through trouble.
-It is a space for thinking about the present ('in situ') in order to imagine futures centering sustainability, community resilience, maintenance, and repair.
-From a non-expert perspective I'll blend theory, musings, and wanderings with concrete opportunities for radical action and building unexpected kinships.
+This site is a cross between a research log and personal scrapbook to help me work / think through trouble.
+It's a space for thinking about the present, 'in place,' and for imagining futures that center resilience, care, and repair. <br>

-&nbsp;
-&nbsp;
-&nbsp;
+<br>From a non-expert perspective I'll blend theory, musings, and wanderings with concrete opportunities for radical action and unexpected kinships.

 &nbsp;

 >>( * ) I made this webspace with GitHub Pages + Jekyll using
 helpful tutorials by the [Programming Historian](https://programminghistorian.org/).